The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Signal detection and signal-to-noise analysis

-Beyond these galaxy survey parameters, the assumed 21cm foreground wedge, i.e. which modes are recoverable, also strongly impacts the SNR levels.
+Beyond these galaxy survey parameters, the assumed 21cm foreground wedge, i.e. which modes are recoverable, also strongly impacts the S/N levels.
 This dependence is evident when comparing the moderate wedge (Fig.~\ref{fig_SNR_k_mod}) to optimistic wedge model (Fig.~\ref{fig_SNR_k_opt}).
-Extending the EoR window to larger $k_\perp$ values allows more modes $N_\mathrm{bins}=\sum N_m(k_\parallel, k_\perp)$ to be sampled, which reduces the overall uncertainty and raises the overall SNR level.
+Extending the EoR window to larger $k_\perp$ values allows more modes $N_\mathrm{bins}=\sum N_m(k_\parallel, k_\perp)$ to be sampled, which reduces the overall uncertainty and raises the overall S/N level.
 As a result, $k_\mathrm{shot\, noise}$ shifts to smaller physical scales.

-Finally, it is evident from Fig.~\ref{fig_SNR_k_mod} and \ref{fig_SNR_k_opt} that the SNR at small physical scales, where the sign change in the 21cm--LAE cross-power traces the typical size of the ionised regions around the selected galaxy population (see Section~\ref{subsec_eor_galaxy}), is too low to distinguish between reionisation scenarios.
-However, the high SNR at large to intermediate scales offers a promising avenue, as these modes are sensitive to the mean 21cm differential brightness temperature, $\langle \delta T_b \rangle$, and thus trace the mean neutral hydrogen gas density, $\langle \delta_\mathrm{HI} \rangle$.
+Finally, it is evident from Fig.~\ref{fig_SNR_k_mod} and \ref{fig_SNR_k_opt} that the S/N at small physical scales, where the sign change in the 21cm--LAE cross-power traces the typical size of the ionised regions around the selected galaxy population (see Section~\ref{subsec_eor_galaxy}), is too low to distinguish between reionisation scenarios.
+However, the high S/N at large to intermediate scales offers a promising avenue, as these modes are sensitive to the mean 21cm differential brightness temperature, $\langle \delta T_b \rangle$, and thus trace the mean neutral hydrogen gas density, $\langle \delta_\mathrm{HI} \rangle$.
 The evolution of $\langle \delta_\mathrm{HI} \rangle$ with the mean ionisation fraction, $\langle\chi_\mathrm{HII} \rangle$, or redshift, depends on how the ionisation fronts propagate through the cosmic web: the more strongly the ionising emissivity correlates with the underlying gas density -- such as in scenarios where fainter, less massive galaxies dominate the ionising photon budget -- the lower $\langle \delta_\mathrm{HI} \rangle$ is at a fixed $\langle \chi_\mathrm{HII} \rangle$.
-Measuring the 21cm--LAE cross-power at large scales with forthcoming SKA observations and galaxy surveys (e.g. Roman, PFS on Subaru, or proposed missions like REX) will constrain the average neutral gas density and hence the ionisation history and morphology.
+Measuring the 21cm--LAE cross-power at large scales with forthcoming SKA observations and galaxy surveys (e.g. Roman, PFS on Subaru, or proposed missions such as REX) will constrain the average neutral gas density and hence the ionisation history and morphology.
 However, breaking the degeneracy between ionisation history and morphology will require measurements across multiple scales.